It's no secret that Facebook is an immensely popular site.

 The rise of Facebook Stories is another significant tool to the Facebook franchise, mirroring those seen on social media platforms such as Instagram, Youtube, and Snapchat.
 In its first 14 months, the platform reached 150 million daily active users and hopes to reach a further percentage of those currently using Facebook.

-Currently, Facebook Stories boasts an impressive 300 million daily active users, and so is worth considering implementing into any marketing plan, provided the relevant audience is active.
+Currently, Facebook Stories boasts an impressive 300 million daily active users, so is worth considering implementing into any marketing plan, provided the relevant audience is active.

 When used in conjunction with News Feed Campaigns and placement optimisation, it is estimated that Facebook ad performance may increase by up to 26%.